What is the Excavator’s Operating Weight

 This is where the operator seats and operates from, it also contains the controls of the excavator.

-This is incorporated into all designs when a digging arm is fully extended and its likely to tip an excavator.
-It helps in lifting the load faster and more efficient and this saves the energy used.
+This is incorporated into all designs when a digging arm is fully extended and is likely to tip an excavator.
+It helps in lifting the load faster and more efficiently and this saves the energy used.

 Engine